IconoclastLabs/newclear/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
+5. Update the flow-chart if applicable [Flow-Chart](https://docs.google.com/drawings/d/1U7gq40TGMi5t8DkBAEfOB57SnjkfiKTRCUdfRtTAaWo/edit?usp=sharing)
-5. Hula hoop and down a beer in under a minute.
+6. Hula hoop and down a beer in under a minute.
-6. Create new Pull Request
+7. Create new Pull Request